ryukiri/messaging-client/challenge1/README.md

 4. A second level heading with the text "Favorite Websites".
 5. A numbered list with links to your 5 favorite websites.
 Each link should have the name of website as the displayed text.
 6. A second level heading with the text "Favorite Programming Languages".
-7. An ordered list with your favorite programming languages.
+7. An unordered/bulleted list with your favorite programming languages.

 ### 6. Commit your files